grandamp/rest-service/README.md

 }
 ```

-To validate a certificate that was presented by the client against this policy, the client simply needs to send the following request to the service [(such as my example service)](https://api.keysupport.org/swagger-ui/index.html), and parse the response [{example via `curl` and `jq`}](https://stedolan.github.io/jq/):
+To validate a certificate that was presented by the client against this policy, the client simply needs to send the following request to the service, and parse the response [{example via `curl` and `jq`}](https://stedolan.github.io/jq/):

 ```text
 curl -v -X 'POST' \